Highlights. Most consumers (88%) only buy brands they trust.

 Brand Consistency Statistics

-68% of organizations say that brand consistency has contributed at least 10% to their revenue growth.
+- 68% of organizations say that brand consistency has contributed at least 10% to their revenue growth.

-- 23% of companies only create on-brand content, while 47% only create off-brand content a few times annually.
+- 23% of companies create only on-brand content, while 47% only create off-brand content a few times annually.

 - 15% of companies have no brand guidelines.